 In Richard Langworth’s excellent book “Chrysler and Imperial – The Post War Years”, there is no mention of the so-called garden party episode.
-He quotes Virgil Exner, Jr.: “He (Exner Sr.) always referred to them as the ‘picked chickens’, because somebody got a wild ass idea up there (the executive suite) to make them low in cost”.
-Sounds more like it was in large part (or all) due to another major wave of cost-cutting that had been decimating the ranks of white collar Chrysler works since the year before (1958), and would continue yet for some time until Chrysler’s costs got under control.
+Instead, he quotes Virgil Exner, Jr.: “He (Exner Sr.) always referred to them as the ‘picked chickens’, because somebody got a wild ass idea up there (the executive suite) to make them low in cost”.
+This is of course the obvious and logical reality: these ambitious cars were the victims of another major wave of cost-cutting.

 There had always been a massive political war going on at Chrysler between the conservative engineers and the stylists, and this now came to a head due to the ’57’s well-publicized quality issues.
 The engineers blamed it on the extreme demands that Exner and the stylists (with the support of Colbert) placed on them.
-And there was a strong contingent of engineer and executives at Chrysler who had bemoaned the general growth in size and weight of the American full-size car during the 50s, and had been advocating a more rational, space-efficient, fuel-efficient and cost-efficient approach.
-The failure of the ’57s after one year vindicated them, and there’s no doubt that the decision to abandon the large and expensive S-Series was a long-simmering issue that finally burst wide open, in their favor.
+And there was a strong contingent of engineers and executives at Chrysler who had bemoaned the general growth in size and weight of the American full-size car during the ’50s, and had been advocating a more rational, space-efficient, fuel-efficient and cost-efficient approach.
+The failure of the ’57s after one year and the crash of all large car sales in 1958 vindicated them, and there’s no doubt that the decision to abandon the large and expensive S-Series was a long-simmering issue that finally burst wide open, in their favor.

-We can speculate forever, but a fair assumption is this: the garden party episode probably happened (in the fall of 1959), or something like it, but at best—if it even happened—it was only the straw that broke the camel’s back.
-The battle between the stylish-longer-lower camp and the practical-shorter-lighter camp had been raging within Chrysler since the beginning of the decade, and after the issues with the ’57s and Chrysler’s deep financial problems, the engineers/smaller-is-better camp won this round.
+We can speculate forever, but a fair assumption is this: if the garden party episode actually ever happened (in the summer or fall of 1959) or something like it, then it was only the straw that broke the camel’s back.
+The battle between the stylish-longer-lower camp and the practical-shorter-lighter camp had been raging within Chrysler since the beginning of the decade, and after the issues with the ’57s, the recession and collapse of the large car market and Chrysler’s deep financial problems, the engineers-smaller-is-better camp won this round.